seikarui/Redux-learning/doc.md

 ## What is redux-saga?
 What is used for?

 >When developing front-ends, handling asynchronous behavior is always bit of a challenge.
-Redux-saga is one solution for these problems.It is a Redux middleware for handling side effects.
+Redux-saga is one solution for these problems.
+It is a Redux middleware for handling side effects.
 In Function Programming, the things like Asynchronous and impure are called `side effect`.

 The author of redux-saga said that: